bob-collective/bob/docs/docs/learn/guides/use-bob.md

 ![MetaMask](add-to-wallet.png)

 3. Get Sepolia ETH from one the faucets: https://faucetlink.to/sepolia
-4. Connect your wallet to the Sepolia BOB bridge and bridge your ETH to the BOB testnet:
+4. Connect your wallet to the Sepolia BOB bridge and bridge your ETH to the BOB Sepolia (Testnet):
    - [BOB Bridge](https://app.gobob.xyz/)
-5. You are now ready to use the BOB testnet
+5. You are now ready to use the BOB Sepolia (Testnet)

 ![BOB Bridge](bridge.png)